Old witch's place in a good book (5)

 'a good book' is the definition.

-I know nothing about this answer so I cannot judge whether it can be defined by this definition.
+I don't know anything about this answer so I can't tell whether this works.

 'old witch's place' is the wordplay.

-'old' could be 'o' (common abbreviation eg in OE for Old English) and 'o' is found in the answer.
+'old' could be 'o' (abbreviation) and 'o' is present in the answer.

-'place' could be 'end' (end is a kind of place) and 'end' is found within the answer.
+'place' could be 'end' (end is a kind of place) and 'end' is present in the answer.

 A single letter 'r' remains which might be clued in a way I don't understand.